Rishi-Gupta2004/Projects-/README.md

 # Rishi Gupta — Finance & Tech Project Portfolio

 Welcome.
 This is a collection of projects I've built as a lover of Finance and more specifically equity valuation.
-This ismostly Excel VBA tools that solve real problems I've encountered in financial modelling and analysis.
+This is mostly Excel VBA tools that solve real problems I've encountered in financial modelling and analysis.

 I'm just someone who's addicted to the art of stock picking.